ginbobby/SLEAPyTracks1250/README.md

 conda create -y -n sleap -c sleap -c nvidia -c conda-forge sleap=1.3.0
 ```

+During installation conda will show a lot of text on screen.
+This is normal.

 ```bash
 conda install -n sleap ffmpeg
 ```

 ### Install SLEAPyTrack ###

-Clone the SLEAPyTrack repo from GitHub
+Clone the SLEAPyTracks repo from GitHub

 in the Anaconda powershell:

 ```bash
 git clone https://github.com/aavanderleij/SLEAPyTracks.git
 ```

+To reinstall or update SLEAPyTracks its recommended to remove the SLEAPyTracks folder and clone the repo again.

+Remember to save any tracking files you want to keep somewhere else
 ## Usage ##

 with the Anaconda powershell got into the map for SLEAPyTracks